-Welcome to Solution Control Systems – a well-established industrial automation and control system integration Company based in Edmonton, Canada.
+Welcome to Solution Control Systems – a well-established industrial automation system integration company based in Edmonton, Canada.
+With a solid track record of success in delivering high-quality automation and control systems, we provide our clients with the best possible solutions to meet their unique requirements.

 Solution Controls has a reputation for providing excellent custom panels on short notice.
 We embody the following: